-Shields explains that he is not trying to create chaos with his images; however, producing images that catch the public eye, such as the bloody scene between the two Hunger Games stars below, draw attention to himself as an artist.
+Shields explains that he is not trying to create chaos with his images; however, producing images that catch the public eye, such as the bloody scene between the two Hunger Games stars.

 Instead of compromising his beliefs as an artist, he turns that attention to his more grounded works.
 To Shields, a man who regularly receives death threats by the tens of thousands because of his art, it’s all about capturing peoples eye.
 According to his experiences, for every person who is offended by one of his pieces, there is another person who will love it.
 Being able to take the heat is a major part of his approach.